ViaCZT/AndroidApp_Echo361/items/report.md

      * Class MainActivity,
        Firebase link: https://console.firebase.google.com/project/echo361/overview
       * Additional description: There are three user roles: Student, Teacher and Admin.
-        All the usernames and passwords can be seen in students.csv and teachers.csv. or Firebase.
+        All the usernames and passwords can be seen in students.csv and teachers.csv from assets folder or Firebase.
         Admin login with special username “Ad Admin” and password “u0000000”.
       <br>
 2. [Data Instance] (easy) There are more than 3,000 valid data instances in our Firebase, which include user, course, forum and chat instances.<br>